satuelisa/StatisticalLearning/README.md

-In terms of such a function `L`, we can define _generalization error_ (a.k.a. _test error_) as the expected value of `L`, conditioned on a (specific, fixed) test set `T`, where the inputs of `T` are _not_ the ones we included in the traning set `X` that was used to build the model in the first place.
+In terms of such a function `L`, we can define _generalization error_ (a.k.a. _test error_) as the expected value of `L`, conditioned on a (specific, fixed) test set `T`, where the inputs of `T` are _not_ the ones we included in the training set `X` that was used to build the model in the first place.

 The expected value of this expectation over possible test sets is the